Budget: Next steps and what you can do!

 2Safer standards for use of force.

-The Quiroz family spoke passionately this week that Enrique should not have been killed over an act of trespassing.
+The Quiroz family spoke passionately that Enrique should not have been killed over an act of trespassing.
 Larry Jackson Jr. was shot after trying to pass a fake $40 check at a bank window.
+George Floyd was passing a phony $20.
 Part of our shock at the video footage from recent protest is the disproportionate nature of the response to the provocation.
 When we think “police went too far” that’s what we mean.

 This is exactly the kind of situation that Council action will address when fully implemented through changes to the General Orders (the rules that decide if a police action was “misconduct.”)